Subtitle: July 24th. More blind alleys.

 • To prevent intrigue, draw fifteen Congressmen by lot to immediately vote and elect an Executive.

-It is worthwhile, while we are down here in the weeds, not to forget that the central purpose of the Framers’ electoral system was to provide an endless succession of men like George Washington, men of unsurpassed public virtue and executive ability.
+While we are down here in the weeds it is worthwhile not to forget that the central purpose of the Framers’ electoral system was to provide an endless succession of men like George Washington, men of unsurpassed public virtue and executive ability.
 To this end, we haven’t seen recent motions to popularly elect the chief Executive .
 While the people of the time would certainly have elected Washington, there was no telling what sort of demagogues a duped people would fall for in the future.
 The American President wasn’t to be the tool of any faction, political party, state governors, or branch of government.
 As Gouverneur Morris warned today, “Original vice here could not be corrected.”
 The Framers had to get it right.
 They did.

 In Convention, the appointment of Executive Electors resumed.